The Essential Saltwater Pool Maintenance Routine

 Cleaning Your Pool Regularly

-Ideally, you won’t have any water splashing outside the pool during your cleaning, but this is probably inevitable, so consider using a hose and regularly spraying down the area to push salt back into the pool.
+I recommend using a hose and regularly spraying down the area to push salt back into the pool.
 This step should minimize the risk of buildups while ensuring adequate cleanliness in your pool.

 You should not see salt crystals anywhere in your pool.
 If you see them starting to grow on anything, there’s something wrong with your swimming pool, so refer to the manufacturer’s instructions and address the problem as soon as possible.